-Nursing is a branch of healthcare focused not on direct medical techniques, but on the care of individuals, families and communities who are unwell or in need of help, so they may maintain health and quality of life.
+Nursing is a branch of healthcare, focused on providing care for individuals, families and communities who are unwell or in need of help in order to support them on their journey back to health.

-Nursing is a noble and altruistic profession, concerned primarily with the aiding of others.
-If you have an interest in genuinely improving someone's well-being, helping a sick person to be as comfortable as possible or even delivering a new life into the world, a Nursing course is an obvious next step in your career.
+If you've got an interest in genuinely improving someone's wellbeing, helping a sick person to be as comfortable as possible. or even delivering a new life into the world, a Nursing course could be an obvious next step in your career.

 It's also a profession with serious promotion opportunities.
-You start out as a staff nurse where you cover many areas.
-Later you can specialise and gain a more senior rank.
+You can start out as a staff nurse, where you cover many areas.
+Later, you can specialise and progress to a more senior rank.
 The pay gets higher the more senior you become.

 I enjoy the practical side to my degree.
 The clinical skills lecturers are very knowledgeable and supportive with any questions I have.
 I feel we cover a good amount of clinical skills, moving and handling, basic life support, in hospital life support, and nutrition to name a few.